 (2) The Commissioner may ask a government agency or service provider to disclose to the Commissioner relevant information.

-(3) A government agency or service provider, or an officer or employee of a government agency or service provider, must disclose relevant information in response to a request under subsection (2) unless such disclosure contravenes a prescribed written enactment relating to secrecy or confidentiality.
+(3) A government agency or service provider, or an officer or employee of a government agency or service provider, must disclose relevant information in response to a request under subsection (2) unless such disclosure contravenes a prescribed enactment relating to secrecy or confidentiality.

 (4) If information is disclosed, in good faith, under subsection (3) —